Byron De La Beckwith: Trials

 In 1969, De La Beckwith's previous charges were dismissed.
 In 1973, informants alerted the Federal Bureau of Investigation that he planned to murder A.I.
 Botnick, director of the New Orleans-based B'nai B'rith Anti-Defamation League.
 The attack was a racially motivated retaliation for comments that Botnick had made about white Southerners and race relations.

 Following several days of surveillance, New Orleans Police Department officers stopped De La Beckwith as he was traveling by car on the Lake Pontchartrain Causeway Bridge to New Orleans.
 Among the contents of his vehicle were several loaded firearms, a map with highlighted directions to Botnick's house, and a dynamite time bomb.
-On August 1, 1975, De La Beckwith was convicted of conspiracy to commit murder; he served nearly three years at the Angola Prison in Louisiana from May 1977 until he was paroled in January 1980.
+On August 1, 1975, De La Beckwith was convicted in Louisiana of conspiracy to commit murder and sentenced to five years in prison.

+After losing his appeal, De La Beckwith was detained in Washington, D.C. for failing to report to prison.
+He served nearly three years of his five-year sentence at Angola Prison in Louisiana from May 1977 until he was paroled in January 1980.
 Just before entering prison to serve his sentence, De La Beckwith was ordained by Reverend Dewey "Buddy" Tucker as a minister in the Temple Memorial Baptist Church, a Christian Identity congregation in Knoxville, Tennessee.
+De La Beckwith was an avid follower of Wesley Swift.

 In the 1980s, the Jackson Clarion-Ledger published reports on its investigation of De La Beckwith's trials in the 1960s.
-It found that the Mississippi State Sovereignty Commission, a state agency supported by residents' taxes and purportedly protecting the image of the state, had assisted De La Beckwith's attorneys in his second trial.
-The commission had worked against the civil rights movement in numerous ways.
-In this case, it used state resources to investigate members of the jury pool during voir dire to aid the defense in picking a sympathetic jury.
-These findings of illegality contributed to a retrial of De La Beckwith by the state in 1994.
+It found that the Mississippi State Sovereignty Commission, a state agency supported by taxpayers' money to purportedly protect the image of the state, had assisted De La Beckwith's attorneys in his second trial.
+The commission had worked against the civil rights movement in numerous ways; for this trial, it used state resources to investigate members of the jury pool during voir dire to aid the defense in picking a sympathetic jury.
+These findings of illegality contributed to the state conducting a new trial of De La Beckwith in 1994.